wizleriq/wireframing/README.md

 - **Communicate ideas** clearly among team members and clients.
 - **Save time and resources** by allowing rapid iteration and feedback.

+- ## Key Elements of a Wireframe

+A good wireframe contains several core elements that reflect how the user will interact with the product.
+These include:

+### 1. Layout Structure

+This defines the general arrangement of elements on a page.
+It includes headers, footers, sidebars, and the main content area.

+**Example:** A blog homepage wireframe might place the header at the top, followed by a main content section with blog post previews and a sidebar for categories or recent posts.

+### 2. Navigation

+Navigation elements guide users through different sections of the site or app.
+This includes menus, tabs, and links.

+**Example:** A wireframe of an e-commerce website might show a top navigation bar with links to "Home," "Shop," "Cart," and "Contact Us," ensuring users can easily find what they need.

+### 3. Content Placement

+Wireframes highlight where content will appear, such as text, images, videos, and buttons.
+This helps to prioritize information and improve the visual hierarchy.

+**Example:** A product detail page might show the product image on the left and the description, price, and "Add to Cart" button on the right for better user readability.

+### 4. Functionality

+Functional components indicate how users interact with the interface.
+This includes buttons, forms, sliders, search bars, and interactive elements.

+**Example:** A wireframe for a sign-up page may include input fields for name and email, a password field, and a submit button, showing the intended flow of the registration process.